vasu975/HttpParser_Assessment/README.md

 	2. validateOtherHeaders :  It validates all header line and stores header keys and values in header map.
 	3. getHeaderValue : Returns header value of header key.

-## Future Work
-- Validating all header keys and values with detailed specifications.
-- Adding test cases based on different type of HTTP responses and modify code.

 ## Execution
+- Added 9 testcases in file Testcases.xslx with test case description, input and output.
 - Execute code by copy pasting  code in coding minutes online ide. https://ide.codingminutes.com/
 - It is as follows in below screenshot with Input and Output.
 ![image](HTTP_PARSER_1.jpg)

+## Future Work
+- Validating all header keys and values with detailed specifications.
+- Adding test cases based on different type of HTTP responses and modify code.

 ## References
 * Datatracker documentation- https://datatracker.ietf.org/doc/html/rfc7230#section-3